-This should be read in conjunction with the staff Code of Conduct, Keeping children Safe in Education (2024) and Excalibur's Low Level Concerns Procedure.
+This should be read in conjunction with the staff Code of Conduct, Keeping children Safe in Education (2025) and Excalibur's Low Level Concerns Procedure.
 A low-level concern is not insignificant.
 This process should be used in events where a concern about professional conduct does not meet the threshold set out at the beginning of this section.
-All low-level concerns should be reported to the Principal, or if about the Principal to the CEO via complaints@excalibur.org.uk
+All low-level concerns should be reported to the Principal, or if about the Principal the concern is reported to the Head of HR.

-2.9 Mental health and wellbeing
+2.10 Mental health and wellbeing

-Schools and colleges have an important role to play in supporting the mental health and wellbeing of their learners.
+Schools and colleges have an important role to play in supporting the mental health and wellbeing of their students.
 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation, and or may require early help support.
-All schools will follow the Excalibur Health and Wellbeing of Students guidance and practice.

-St Katharine's Primary School will commit to undertake the following.
+St Katharine's Primary will commit to undertake the following.

-- The appointment of a senior mental health lead who can support the development of knowledge and act as a point of expertise to promote the wellbeing and mental health of learners.
-This colleague will have sufficient training in mental health and safeguarding for them to carry out their role effectively. - Early identification of vulnerability to mental health problems by reviewing attendance, behaviour, attainment, and safeguarding records at least on a termly basis. - Ensure that learners can report and share concerns in line with section 2.1 Reporting a concern of this policy. - Staff will follow a safeguarding process in terms of reporting concerns outlined so the DSL/Deputy DSLs (and wider members of the safeguarding team such as the SENDCo) can assess whether there are any other vulnerabilities can be identified and proportionate support considered. - Staff will ensure the immediate health and safety of a learner who is displaying acute mental health distress.
-This may require support from emergency services via 999 if the leaner is at risk of immediate harm. - DSLs/Deputies will consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with section 2.3 Multi-Agency Working. - The setting will communicate and work with the learner and parents/carers to ensure that interventions are in the best interests of the child. - DSLs will liaise with staff to ensure reasonable adjustments are made and develop ways to support achieving positive educational outcomes. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem - DSLs and the senior leadership team should be able to access specialist advice through targeted services or through their locality Primary Mental Health Specialists from Child and Family Consultation Services.
+- The appointment of a senior mental health lead who can support the development of knowledge and act as a point of expertise to promote the wellbeing and mental health of students.
+This colleague will have sufficient training in mental health and safeguarding for them to carry out their role effectively. - Early identification of vulnerability to mental health problems by reviewing attendance, behaviour, attainment, and safeguarding records at least on a termly basis. - Ensure that students can report and share concerns in line with section 2.1 Reporting concerns of this policy. - Staff will follow a safeguarding process in terms of reporting concerns outlined so the DSL/Deputy DSLs (and wider members of the safeguarding team such as the SENDCo) can assess whether any other vulnerabilities can be identified and proportionate support considered. - Staff will ensure the immediate health and safety of a student who is displaying acute mental health distress.
+This may require support from emergency services via 999 if the leaner is at risk of immediate harm. - DSLs/Deputies will consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with section 2.3 Multi-agency working. - The setting will communicate and work with the student and parents/carers to ensure that interventions are in the best interests of the child.

+- DSLs will liaise with staff to ensure reasonable adjustments are made and develop ways to support achieving positive educational outcomes. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem DSLs and the senior leadership team should be able to access specialist advice through targeted services or through their locality (please see link below).